cyberea/EVESlack/README.md

-# EVESlack
+# EVESlack (Work in Progress)
-EVE Online styled UI for Slack Web &amp; Desktop Apps *WIP
+EVE Online styled UI for Slack Web &amp; Desktop Apps

+Whilst the WebApp version works pretty well as seen in the screenshot, the DesktopApp is quite flakey and I am working on it.

+— Cyberea

 # Example